bcdonadio/gpt-organizer/README.md

 - Reads ChatGPT conversations from a JSON file you exported (see Export guide below).
 - Skips chats that already belong to a project/workspace/folder (heuristics on common fields).
 - Reuses embeddings cached in Qdrant when available, and only embeds remaining chats using `EMBEDDING_MODEL` (default: `text-embedding-3-large`) via a dedicated API base/key.
-- Clusters chats via DBSCAN in Euclidean space over L2-normalized embeddings (≈ cosine distance), with KMeans fallback.
+- Clusters chats via HDBSCAN in Euclidean space over L2-normalized embeddings (≈ cosine distance), with KMeans fallback.
 - Labels clusters with an inference LLM (default: `gpt-5-latest`) and proposes project folder slugs.
 - Computes cluster cohesion from text similarity and temporal proximity (weighted, tunable).
 - Emits a provisional move plan JSON (no actual moves performed).